Teriks/TinkerRetroPie/README.md

 and for the Armbian OS LIB_TAG (this is a tag/branch/commit-hash from the Armbian/build repository).

 If you are not sure about the prompts mentioned above, just hit enter to accept the default values.

-If you choose to let my script build Armbian for you, it will configure it automatically for Tinkerboard with Mali Midgard devfreq support enabled.

-If you say "no" to the first prompt and are going to point it at your own source tree, then you need to build Armbian using the "next" kernel and enable Mali Midgard devfreq support from the kernel config menu when building it yourself.

-The script expects to be pointed at the root directory of an already built https://github.com/Armbian/build repository.

 Building Armbian from source with ``build_installer.sh`` will **require that you have docker installed** for simplicity.